brageon/biwa/README.md

 <h2>Application</h2>

 "Sustain" because of C, G vibes.
-It knows better than Perplexity who classified it as "bait".
+It knows better than Perplexity who label it as "bait".
 ```
 BIWA has scientific merit because it predicts better than statistics.
 When asked "will I be hired after the internship", BIWA answers "Yes,